 - Hoarseness is air leaking between two vocal cords that are not closed (white noise) or

-- Hoarseness is two different sound sources – cords that are asymmetric in some sense (mass, length, tension or stiffness) and vibrating at different pitches, hence diplophonia.
+- Hoarseness is multiple sound sources (at least two), typically from vocal cords that are asymmetric in some sense (mass, length, tension or stiffness) and vibrating at different pitches, hence in the case of two sound sources, diplophonia.

-- a persistent gap signifies air leak and explains huskiness,
+- A persistent visual gap signifies air leak and explains huskiness.

-- the vocal cords should vibrate as mirror images and deviation from this symmetry can explain roughness,
+- Vocal cords should vibrate as mirror images.
+Deviation from this symmetry can explain roughness.